la2ure/la2ure/README.md

 ### Hi there 👋

 - 🌱 Currently studying programming languages to become a full stack developper (specialized in Back End) at @AdaTechSchool.
-I am looking for a apprenticeship starting March/April 2024, for 12 months.
+I am looking for a apprenticeship starting April 2024, for 12 months.

 - 📫 How to reach me: https://www.linkedin.com/in/laure-mestre/